Nikolai Tikhonov (writer)

-Nikolai Semenovich Tikhonov (Никола́й Семёнович Ти́хонов; – 8 February 1979) was a Soviet writer, poet and public figure.
+Nikolai Semenovich Tikhonov (Николай Семёнович Тихонов; – 8 February 1979) was a Soviet writer, poet and public figure.
 Hero of Socialist Labour (1966).

 Biography

 Born of parents who were petty tradesmen of serf descent, Tikhonov trained as a clerk and graduated from the Petersburg School of Commerce in 1911.
 He volunteered for the Imperial Russian Army at the outbreak of World War I and served in a hussar regiment.
 In 1918, he entered the Red Army, fought in the Russian Civil War, and was demobilized in 1922.

 He began writing poetry at an early age.
 His first collection, Orda (The Horde, 1922), "shows startling maturity" and "contains most of the few short poems which have made him famous."
 After 1922, he devoted himself to traveling and writing, and his later work, both verse (the collection Ten' druga, or The Shadow of a Friend, 1936) and prose (many adventure stories and the novel Voina, or War, 1931) reflects his delight in what he found in his travels, particularly in Georgia.
 His cycle of war stories Voennye koni (Military Horses, 1927) is "perceptive and well constructed."